Slavery in the colonial history of the United States: Carolinas

 The first African slaves in what would become the present-day United States of America arrived in Puerto Rico in the early 16th century, at the hands of the Portuguese.
 The island's native population was conquered by the Spanish settler Juan Ponce de León with the help of a free West African conquistador, Juan Garrido, by 1511.
 The slave population on the island grew after the Spanish crown granted import rights to its citizens, but did not reach its peak until the 18th century.
 African slaves arrived on August 9, 1526, in Winyah Bay (off the coast of present-day South Carolina) with a Spanish expedition.
 Lucas Vázquez de Ayllón brought 600 colonists to start a colony at San Miguel de Gualdape.
 Records say the colonists included enslaved Africans, without saying how many.
-After a month Ayllón moved the colony to what is now Georgia.
+After a month, Ayllón moved the colony to what is now Georgia.

 Until the early 18th century, enslaved Africans were difficult to acquire in the British mainland colonies.
 Most were sold from Africa to the West Indies for the labor-intensive sugar trade.
 The large plantations and high mortality rates required continued importation of slaves.
 One of the first major centers of African slavery in the English North American colonies occurred with the founding of Charles Town and the Province of Carolina (later, South Carolina) in 1670.
-The colony was founded mainly by sugar planters from Barbados, who brought relatively large numbers of African slaves from that island to develop new plantations in the Carolinas.
+The colony was founded mainly by British sugar planters from colonial Barbados, who brought relatively large numbers of African slaves from that island to develop new plantations for sugar, tobacco, rice or indigo in the Carolinas.

 To meet agricultural labor needs, colonists also practiced Indian slavery for some time.
 The Carolinians transformed the Indian slave trade during the late 17th and early 18th centuries by treating such slaves as a trade commodity to be exported, mainly to the West Indies.
 Historian Alan Gallay estimates that between 1670 and 1715, an estimated 24,000 to 51,000 captive Native Americans were exported from South Carolina to the Caribbean.
 This was a much higher number than the number of Africans imported to the English mainland colonies during the same period.

 In 1733, royal governor George Burrington complained that no ships brought their slave cargoes from Africa directly to the Province of North Carolina.